phpjerk/jerk-standards/CONTRIBUTING.md

-# Contributing to the PHP-FIG
+# Contributing to the PHP-JS

 Anybody who acts like a jerk, is part of the PHP-JS.
 As soon as you subscribe to the mailing list